DevonGifford/BulkBasics/README.md

 <br/><br/>

-##  Converting the project from JavaScript to TypeScript 🎯 🎯 🎯
+##  Converting a Vite JavaScript project into TypeScript 🍞

 <hr/>